1. Pride on the Big Screen

 3. "25 Years of Resistance" Evening

-All week long, the Inter-LGBT is showcasing the urban exhibition 25 years of existence, 25 years of resistance on the fences of the square Maurice-Gardette.
+All week long, the Inter-LGBT is showcasing the urban exhibition 25 years of existence, 25 years of resistance on the fences of square Maurice-Gardette.
 What's the concept?
-25 artists have been invited to reinterpret the 25 posters from past editions, creating a true collective mural celebrating a quarter century of LGBTQIA+ struggles in public spaces.
-To continue the celebration, a special evening is organized on June 25 at Ground Control, where everyone is invited to create their own sign (to wave on Pride day, of course!), interact with the present artists, and reproduce their works, «because resisting is also about remembering».
+25 artists are invited to reinterpret the 25 posters from past editions, creating a true collective mural that celebrates a quarter of a century of LGBTQIA+ struggles in public spaces.
+To extend this journey, a special evening is organized on June 25 at Ground Control, where everyone is invited to create their own sign (to wave during Pride day, of course!), chat with the participating artists, and reproduce their works, « because resisting is also about remembering».

 Voir cette publication sur Instagram